-The Perfect RV should be able to travel on interstates and highways, high mountain passes, around tight curves, and on roads with limited clearance in order to camp close to photography destinations.
+The Perfect RV should be able to travel not only on interstates and highways but also on high mountain passes, around tight curves, and roads with limited clearance in order to camp close to photography destinations.

-Therefore the following is a list of my ideal RV criteria centered on road access:
+Therefore the following is a list of my ideal RV criteria based on road access: